awsdocs/amazon-cloudwatch-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 **To view available metrics by namespace, dimension, or metric using the AWS CLI**
 Use the [list\-metrics](https://docs.aws.amazon.com/cli/latest/reference/cloudwatch/list-metrics.html) command to list CloudWatch metrics\.
 For a list of the namespaces, metrics, and dimensions for all services that publish metrics, see [AWS Services That Publish CloudWatch Metrics](aws-services-cloudwatch-metrics.md)\.

-The following example specifies the `AWS/EC2` namespace to view all the metrics for Amazon EC2:
+The following example specifies the `AWS/EC2` namespace to view all the metrics for Amazon EC2\.

 ```
 aws cloudwatch list-metrics --namespace AWS/EC2
 ```

-The following is example output:
+The following is example output\.

 ```
 {